OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.3** XING would particularly like to provide the user with new opportunities (mainly within a professional context, but also within a private context), make it easier for the user to form horizontal networks, democratise information, foster the exchange of information, and promote lifelong learning.
 In order to meet these aims, XING collects information in order to provide the user with certain information, offers, recommendations and services, and to promote interaction within the user’s network.
 This takes place in line with the user’s privacy settings and declarations of consent.

 **1.4** The social network is the core application of the XING service.
 The profile page created by the user on the social network (hereinafter referred to as **“user profile”**) represents the identity of the user within the XING service, on XING Websites, and in the service’s applications.
 In order to use XING, the user requires a user profile that is visible on the social network.
 Only individual applications of the XING service can be used where the user profile is not visible on the social network.
-Also, there are individual applications of the XING service where the user does not appear and is not displayed with its user profile.
+Also, there are individual applications of the XING service where the user does not appear and is not displayed with their user profile.
 Registration with the XING service is, however, always required.

 **Social network**